ssebastianmag/google-foobar/README.md

 > Featuring a wide array of algorithmic problems,
 > including but not limited to graph theory, dynamic programming,
 > string manipulation, data structures, recursion, sorting,
-> searching, optimization and mathematical puzzles.
+> optimization and mathematical puzzles.

 ----